sandoche/Proof-of-Stake-Cryptocurrency-generator/README.md

 ## Step 2 - Create your own Cryptocurrency
 1. Update the images from `templates/img` according to your blockchain images and the favicon in `templates`
-2. Then just run `npm run step-2:generate` and answer the generator's questions.
+2. Then just run `npm run generate` and answer the generator's questions.
 The generator will clone the nxt-clone-starter, change the port and name in the source code and then compile it
 3. Once the cryptocurrency generated you can of course edit the interface inside the `<yourCrypto>/html` folder and find the java source in `<yourCrypto>/src/java`, note that you can find many parameters that you can edit in the following file `<yourCrypto>/src/java/nxt/Constants.java`
 4. Run it !
 Go to `<yourCrypto>` folder compile with  `sh ./compile.sh` (or win-compile.sh for Windows) then run with `sh ./run.sh` (or run.bat for windows).
 Note that you can delete all the other folders they are now useless.